FEMA Flood Map Service Center: Products and Tools Overview

 Regulatory Mapping Products

 Flood Insurance Study (FIS) - A compilation and presentation of flood risk data for specific watercourses, lakes and coastal flood hazard areas within a community.
 The FIS report provides a detailed written account of a flood hazard mapping study and its findings.
+The FIS report usually includes flood profile charts that with detailed base flood elevation information.
+FIS reports are available for download through the "Search All Products" option.

 Letters of Map Change (LOMC) - Documents, including different types of Letters of Map Revision (LOMR) and Letters of Map Amendment (LOMA), that are issued by FEMA to revise or amend the flood hazard information shown on the FIRM without requiring the FIRM to be physically revised and republished.
 In addition, FEMA issues a formal determination letter, called a LOMC Revalidation or LOMC-VALID letter - when one or more previously issued LOMCs are found to still be valid during a new flood mapping study of an area.
 Revalidation letters are included in the LOMC product results on this site.